Meteo-Concept/ckeditor4-media-plugins/README.md

 other identifiers are necessary, one called "MDTK" and the other called "Zone".
 Presumably, you'll get them from Digiteka if you use their services.
-To avoid having to configure it for each video, you can add them to the editor configuration at the `extraConfig.digiteka.mdtk' and `extraConfig.digiteka.zone` paths.
+To avoid having to configure it for each video, you can add them to the editor configuration at the `extraConfig.digiteka.mdtk` and `extraConfig.digiteka.zone` paths.
 For Twitter/X, the plugin expects the entire URL of the tweet, for instance [https://twitter.com/meteoconcept/status/1636729535579279362](https://twitter.com/meteoconcept/status/1636729535579279362).
 Make sure to use `twitter.com` as the domain and not `x.com`, otherwise, it